Fender Jaguar: Reissue

 In 2012, Fender replaced the entire AVRI line with the American Vintage (AV) Series.
 The AV Series included more vintage-accurate appointments, such as more accurate decals, thinner cases (as would be found with original 1950s/60s models), a new 'flash' finishing process, updated neck profiles, pickups, tuners, and vintage-reproduction paperwork and manuals.
 The replacement for the 1962 Jaguar was the 1965 Jaguar.
 The 1965 Jaguar features a bound rosewood fingerboard with larger pearloid dot inlays, a slightly larger C profile, new, more vintage-accurate pickups, a thinner finish, no amber tint in the clear coat on the neck, and ships with a black tolex case with a red plush interior.
 Originally offered in Candy Apple Red and Three-Color Sunburst, the Candy Apple Red has since been discontinued.
 As with the AVRI model, the headstock on the AV '65 in Candy Apple Red did not feature a matching headstock.
 Fender did offer a limited production run of the '65 Jaguar in Ice Blue Metallic, which did feature a matching headstock.

 Fender's Custom Shop also produces various Jaguar models, many of which are reissues/relics.
 Some of the Custom Shop offerings feature modern appointments (such as radius, pickups, hardware, and finishes).

+In 2018, Fender moved on from the AV series and released a new American Original line..
+The new take was vintage-accurate features with a modernized 9.5” radius neck.
+Colors included Three-Color Sunburst, Candy Apple Red and Surf Green.
+An FSR in Daphne Blue was later added.

 Although Fender has many signature Stratocasters and Telecasters designed in conjunction with famous players and the first signature Jazzmasters were introduced in 2007, Kurt Cobain's signature Jaguar was introduced in 2011 (20th anniversary of the release of Nirvana's Nevermind album).
 In the past, a Kurt Cobain replica Jaguar was made for the Japanese domestic market.
 The Fender Jag-Stang, a Mustang/Jaguar hybrid, was built for Kurt Cobain based on his design.

 In May 2008 Fender introduced the Classic Player Series Jaguar and Jaguar HH with dual Enforcer humbuckers, which are made in Mexico and sold for under $1000.
 Fender have made numerous changes to the classic design, however, replacing the bridge with a Tune-o-matic type, giving it a 9.5" fretboard radius, moving the vibrato unit plate closer to the bridge and installing high output pickups.
 This Classic Player guitar is also available as a "1966" limited-edition version with a bound neck featuring rectangular block inlays and CBS-style decals as of 2009.

 In September 2010 the Black Top Jaguar HH was introduced as part of the Mexico-made Black Top series.
 Features include a solid alder body with gloss polyester finish, chrome hardware, dual Hot Vintage AlNiCo humbucking pickups with chrome metal covers and black skirted amp knobs.
 Other refinements include a maple neck with a 9.5"-radius rosewood fingerboard, 22 medium-jumbo frets, 24"-scale length, a stop tailpiece and a three-way toggle switch.